odoo/owl/doc/store.md

 will perform a strict equality check and will update the component every time this check fails.

+Also, it may not be obvious, but it is crucial to remember that the selector function should return an object or an array.
+The reason is that it needs to be observed, otherwise the component would not be able to react to changes.

 ### `useDispatch`

 The `useDispatch` hook is useful when a component needs to be able to dispatch